vasudev-krishna1/vasudev-krishna1/README.md

 Welcome to My GitHub Repository!
 About Me
 I'm a passionate BCA (Bachelor of Computer Applications) student enthusiastic about technology and programming.
-I believe in continuous learning and enjoy exploring various facets of computer science.
+I believe in continuous learning and enjoy exploring various facts of computer science.

 Skills
 Technical Skills